Reviews You Can Rely On

 Scroll wheel is noisy

 Should you buy it?
 The fact that this TeckNet mouse performs so well at such a low cost makes it a natural buy for any low-intensity use case, but it is worth reporting that we experienced some minor issues during our testing.
 For example, we noticed some sluggishness when we tried to use the mouse on unorthodox surfaces such as lined paper.
-The inexpensiveness of its construction also starts to become apparent with its stiff cord, rattly scroll wheel, and loud clicks.
+The inexpensiveness of its construction also starts to become apparent when you start to notice its stiff cord, rattly scroll wheel, and loud clicks.
 If you aren't planning to use it for precision design work or video games, though, the TeckNet USB Wired will hardly steer you wrong.

 Connection Type: Wired | Shape: Ambidextrous